 A felony conviction is classified as any sentence imposed by a judge that includes a fine, suspended sentence or possible incarceration.
 If you have a felony on your record and received either probation, a deferred sentence, a suspended sentence or prison time, you may be able to get your record expunged ten years after the completion of the sentence or probationary period.

+Q: Can a Traffic Offense be expunged?
+What if the charge is Refusal to take a Breathalyzer or Chemical Test??
 A: YES!
 Many people do not realize that Traffic Court records can be expunged.
 There is a three (3) year waiting period, after which even a traffic offense may be expunged.
 This includes the charge of Refusal to take a Breathalyzer or Chemical Test.

+Q: Can expungement be denied?
 A: Yes, in some cases, a judge can deny your request for expungement.
 Some factors that may play a part in the denial include pending arrest(s), conviction of a sexual offense, a charge involving physical harm, or if court records state that the case is still open.

+Q: Can expunged records ever be unsealed?
 A: In most cases, NO, sealed cases cannot be unsealed.
 However, in Rhode Island, there is a three (3) year waiting period for the destruction of filed domestic violence cases, which may be reopened.